To our neighbors in North Denver:

 Upon graduating, I had the honor of working as a bilingual, second-grade literacy teacher in southwest Denver, where I fell in love with Denver and Denver’s kids.
 I joined Rocky Mountain Prep Creekside in its inaugural year, teaching first and second grade before becoming the school’s assistant principal.
 This will be my 8th year working in Denver schools as a teacher, administrator, and now principal.

-I’m excited to lead Rocky Mountain Prep Berkeley because I believe our schools continue to hone the craft of simultaneously challenging and nurturing our scholars.
-We deeply believe in the power of our scholars and know that it is our responsibility to love them and deeply challenge them to empower their voices as future leaders of our community.
+I’m excited to lead Rocky Mountain Prep Berkeley because I believe our schools continue to hone the craft of simultaneously challenging and nurturing our students.
+We deeply believe in the power of our students and know that it is our responsibility to love them and deeply challenge them to empower their voices as future leaders of our community.
 We therefore work hard to ensure we’re challenging all our students every day with high-quality curriculum so that they stretch and grow through engaging in hard work.
 At the same time, we place the highest value on ensuring that our students can rise to any challenge because they feel safe to take risks, they are loved, and they are welcomed regardless of background.

-Our teachers develop strong, trusting relationships with our scholars, and as a direct result, RMP students are among the highest performing in Denver.
+Our teachers develop strong, trusting relationships with our students, and as a direct result, RMP students are among the highest performing in Denver.
 We believe that spending the time to build strong relationships with our students and families motivates students to try their hardest, and to overcome the frustrations that inevitably arise in any learning environment.

 Love and challenge are two parts of the same whole at Rocky Mountain Prep and can’t exist independent of one another.